 There are currently around twenty brothels in Nevada operating legally.
-Nevada is the only state in the US that allows legalized prostitution in the form of brothels, where licensed prostitutes sell sexual services to men and couples seeking adult entertainment.
+Nevada is the only state in the US that allows legalized prostitution in the form of brothels, where licensed prostitutes sell sexual services to men, women, and couples seeking adult entertainment.

 Is prostitution legal throughout Nevada?

 No. Legal prostitution is only possible in counties where the population is less than 400,000.
 Furthermore, counties and independent cities below this population threshold may choose to prohibit prostitution in that particular area.
 A popular misconception is that prostitution is legal in Las Vegas, a city with a reputation for vice and debauchery.
 In actuality, prostitution is illegal in Las Vegas, Reno, and a few other areas such as Carson City, Nevada’s state capital.

 What brothels are currently operational in Nevada and where are they?

 As a general rule, brothels are located near the major centers of activity in the state.
 Southern brothels can be found in the outskirts of Las Vegas, in towns like Pahrump.
 Northern brothels are located near Reno and Carson City.
 There are also several brothels in the Northeast in areas like Elko.
 A comprehensive map of the active brothels in Nevada is provided below.